 VSCO will accept requests to preserve user records that may be relevant in a criminal legal proceeding.
 We will make efforts to preserve the relevant user records for 90 days pending our receipt of valid legal process.
-Valid preservation requests may be submitted by the methods described below.
+Valid preservation requests should be submitted as a PDF to firstname.lastname@example.org.

 VSCO will remove any content that comes to our attention that depicts (or may depict) sexually explicit images of minors or appears to sexualize or exploit children, including content drawn to our attention by government requests.
 We will promptly report this content to the National Center for Exploited and Missing Children, which may relay this and related information to U.S.- or foreign-based law enforcement agencies.
 If a request involves a child exploitation or safety matter, please specify that in the request so that we may quickly address the request.

 Records produced in response to law enforcement requests are self-authenticating and do not require the testimony of records custodians.
 We are unable to provide expert testimony.
 If you need a special certification, please include it in your request.